Casspian/IcueEQautosetter/Readme.txt

 -press A and enter

--chose your EQ setiing that you want to copy
+-chose your EQ setting that you want to copy

 -Enter now your settings and name